nodatime/nodatime/www/developer/building.md

 - NodaTime.Serialization.Test: Tests for all serialization assemblies, under the assumption that at some point we'll support more than just Json.NET.
 - NodaTime.Test: Tests for the main library
 - NodaTime.Testing: Library to help users test code which depends on Noda Time.
 Also used within our own tests.
-- NodaTime.Tools.BuildMarkdownDocs: Tool to build the user and developer guides
 - NodaTime.Tools.SetVersion: Tool to set version numbers on appropriate assemblies as part of the release process
 - NodaTime.TzdbCompiler: Tool to take a TZDB database and convert it into the NodaTime internal format
 - NodaTime.TzdbCompiler.Test: Tests for NodaTime.TzdbCompiler

+Additionally the `JodaDump` contains Java code to be used with NodaTime.CheckTimeZones.

+The documentation is in the `www` directory with the rest of the website: `www/developer` for the developer guide, and `www/unstable/userguide` for the latest user guide. c
-Additionally the `docs` directory contains the source for the documentation, and `JodaDump` contains Java code to be used with NodaTime.CheckTimeZones.
+Additionally the `www` directory contains the source for the documentation, and `JodaDump` contains Java code to be used with NodaTime.CheckTimeZones.

 There are four solutions, containing a variety of projects depending on the task at hand.
 The aim is to have everything you immediately need in one place, without too many distractions.